ockertbotha/java-dev-on-ubuntu/README.md

 ```
 which java
 ```
-Which should point to your version of this:
+Which should point to your version of the shims file:
 ```
 /home/yourusername/.asdf/shims/java
 ```
+Intrepid readers can learn more about shims here (https://en.wikipedia.org/wiki/Shim_(computing))

 ## Eclipse